Timber Gadgets is reader-supported. We may earn a commission if you buy through the links on our site.

 A full-steel axe or one with a composite handle, doesn’t have the same anatomy as a traditional axe.

 The shoulder of the handle is directly below the head of the axe.
 Most have a noticeable curvature here but not all.

 The bellow of the axe is the front of the handle.
-Some handles have a convex bend starting around the midpoint of the handle reaching towards the top, nearing the head of the axe.
+Some handles have a convex bend starting around the midpoint of the handle reaching towards the top, and nearing the head of the axe.

 The throat is nearing the end of the handle.
-It can be either concave and in shape or completely straight, depending on the style of handle.
+It can be either concave and in shape or completely straight, depending on the style of the handle.
 This is approximately the area where the “grip” is found.